pip-py/sciensus_ds/README.md

 # sciensus_ds

+Joseph Mills
+re-upload for compatability
-# both files open and work normally in VS Code and Google Colab
+Both files open and work normally in VS Code and Google Colab